Traditional Baccalaureate in Nursing Program

 Criteria for Admission: Newark and New Brunswick

-Admission to the School of Nursing is open for the fall semester of each year for high school students enrolling in the Generic Baccalaureate Nursing Program.
+Admission to the School of Nursing is open for the fall semester of each year for high school students enrolling in the Traditional Baccalaureate Nursing Program.
 The Baccalaureate Nursing Program is a four-year academic program leading to a Bachelor of Science with a major in nursing degree for students applying directly from high school.

 In general, the School of Nursing will expect a student who is applying directly from high school to have completed the following courses: